jdeisenberg/reason-csv-to-html/Readme.md

 > I have fully annotated the parameter and return types for `processCell()`.
 You will normally not see ReasonML programmers doing this; they will let ReasonML’s type inference engine do the work for them.
 So why am I doing this extra work?
 > I have, for many years, taught beginning programming courses.
 Sometimes, I am in the middle of explaining some program that I am live coding, and I stop and tell the class, “I am not explaining how I am writing this to convince you.
 I’m doing it to convince *me*.”
 And that’s why I am fully annotating the types for all my functions: to convince myself that I know exactly what kind of data is coming into and going out of my functions.
 Your Mileage May Vary.

 Now I can create a definition list from an array of headers and a row’s worth of cells.
-I could use `Belt.Array.Reduce`, but it seemed easier to use a recursive helper function to accumulate a string `acc` from cell index `n`:
+I couldn’t use `Belt.Array.reduce()` because I have two arrays to traverse, not one.
+There is a function `Belt.Array.reduceReverse2()`, which *can* handle two parallel arrays, but it iterates from the end to the beginning.
+I decided it would be simpler to write a recursive helper function that has two arguments: an accumulated string `acc` and an index number `n`:

 ```reason;use(processCell);use(arr);shared(createDL)
 let createDefnList = (headers: array(string), cells: array(string)) : string => {